 In this article:

-When you apply for a loan, a lender will generally assess the risk you pose as a borrower before approving or denying your application.
-This risk assessment includes reviewing one or more of your credit reports and credit scores.
-When a lender accesses your credit report, what is known as a "hard inquiry" is added to your reports.
+When you apply for a loan, the lender typically checks one or more of your credit reports and credit scores.
+When a lender accesses your credit report, a so-called hard inquiry is added to your reports.

-An inquiry simply records that your report was accessed.
-If your loan application is ultimately denied, the inquiry will remain, but the lender's decision will not appear on your credit reports.
+If your loan application is denied, the inquiry will remain, but the lender's decision will not appear on your credit reports.
 So, a declined loan will not appear on your credit report and won't directly impact your scores.

-In addition to personal information such as any names you've used with lenders, current and former addresses, and your date of birth, consumer credit reports contain a wealth of information about your relationships with lenders.
-This includes account balances, credit limits, loan amounts, payment histories as well as two types of inquiries—hard and soft.
+In addition to personal identifying information, your credit report includes account balances, credit limits, loan amounts and payment histories as well as two types of inquiries—hard and soft.

-Soft inquiries show up when, for example, you view your own credit report or a lender with whom you already do business checks your credit report as part of an account review.
+Soft inquiries show up when you view your own credit report or a lender with whom you already do business checks your credit report as part of an account review.
 You may also see a soft inquiry appear as a result of a lender sending you a preapproved offer, or your credit being checked for an apartment or job application.
 Soft inquiries do not affect credit scores.

-Hard inquiries, on the other hand, are related to applications you have made for credit or services.
-They may have some impact on your credit, although a dip related to a hard inquiry is temporary and usually minimal.
+Hard inquiries are related to credit applications you have made.
+They may affect your credit, although a dip related to a hard inquiry is temporary and usually small.

-Both hard and soft inquiries are automatically removed from credit reports after two years.
+Both hard and soft inquiries stay on your credit reports for two years.

 How Does a Hard Inquiry Affect Your Credit?

-The scoring models published by VantageScore® and FICO® both consider hard inquiries in their calculations and may ding your scores as a result.
-But you shouldn't assume that all hard inquiries will have a measurable impact—some may, some may not.
-If your credit scores are affected, the impact of an individual inquiry is minimal.
-Further, even though hard inquiries may remain on your credit reports for up to two years, credit scoring models do not see or consider them for that entire period of time.
+The scoring models used by VantageScore® and FICO consider hard inquiries in their calculations and may ding your scores as a result.
+If your credit scores are affected, the impact of an individual inquiry is typically minimal.

 Shopping for loans for major purchases can be OK, though.
-The impact of multiple hard inquiries is minimized if they're conducted in a short period of time from the same types of installment lenders.
-Multiple inquiries from the same types of lenders, such as mortgage, student loan or auto lenders, are generally caused by a consumer shopping around for the best interest rates and terms and will be counted as one inquiry in most credit score calculations as long as they occur within a short timeframe, often two weeks.
+The impact of multiple hard inquiries is minimized if they're conducted in a short time from the same types of installment lenders.
+These inquiries are typically counted as one inquiry in most credit score calculations as long as they occur within a short timeframe, often two weeks.

-Of all the risk factors in both credit scoring systems, credit inquiries play the smallest role.
+Of all the factors in both FICO and VantageScore credit scoring systems, credit inquiries play one of the smallest roles.
 For example, the FICO® Score☉ model counts inquiries as just one part of a category worth no more than 10% of your score.
-In VantageScore's credit scoring models, they are the "least influential" of all scoring metrics.
+In VantageScore's credit scoring models, they make up a similarly small portion of your score.

-What to Do if Your Application Is Denied
+What to Do if Your Loan Application Is Denied

 If you do apply for a loan or credit card and the lender denies your application, they are required to send you a denial letter called an adverse action notice.

-This letter will typically state the reason or reasons why you were declined.
+This letter will typically state why you were declined.
 If you were declined due to your credit score or the information included in your credit report, the letter should provide a list of the reasons, or risk factors, that contributed to the decision.
-This information is meant to help you better understand why your application was denied.

 If a credit report was used in the lending decision, the letter must identify the source of the credit report information used and an explanation of your rights.
 If your credit score was a factor in denial, the letter will include it as well as the date it was calculated and the range of possible scores.

-The most important thing you can do is avoid negative information from being reported on your credit reports by making all of your scheduled payments on time as agreed.
+The most important thing you can do is pay on time.
 If you are having financial trouble and worry you may miss a payment, reach out to your lender as soon as possible to see if they can offer any relief options that can help you avoid credit harm.

-Another way to potentially improve your score is to have your phone and utility accounts added to your Experian credit report using the free Experian Boost®ø tool.
-Boost adds on-time payment history for accounts that otherwise wouldn't show up on your credit report, and may improve your scores instantly.
+Another way to potentially improve your score is to have your phone and utility accounts added to your Experian credit report using the free Experian Boost®ø feature.
+Experian Boost adds on-time payment history for accounts that otherwise wouldn't show up on your credit report, and may improve your scores instantly.